-Cal Academy of Sciences Indoor Rainforest (55 Music Concourse Dr San Francisco, California 94118)
+Osher Rainforest at Cal Academy of Sciences (55 Music Concourse Dr San Francisco, California 94118)

 This is just a delight, especially in the winter when chill air from the bay tries to cool your bones.
 Not only is the indoor rainforest delightfully humid and warm, but there are plentiful butterflies and each person needs a quick butterfly check before leaving the rainforest.
-Of course, the rest of the Cal Academy is a blast if you love science museums.
+Of course, the rest of the Cal Academy is a blast for you science museum lovers.
 The admission is a little steep, but totally worth it.
 Also the restaurant serves great food, so come hungry and enjoy it all!

 Portland Rose Test Garden (850 SW Rose Garden Way Portland, Oregon 97205)